-SDS-PAGE Analysis of Purified MMP3 Mouse Monoclonal Antibody (MMP3/2806).
-Confirmation of Integrity and Purity of Antibody.
+SDS-PAGE Analysis Purified MMP3 Mouse Monoclonal Antibody (MMP3/2806).
+Confirmation of Purity and Integrity of Antibody.

 Known Applications & Suggested Dilutions

 Specificity & Comments